m09/readability/java/mediawiki-importer/README.md

 Dump import
 -----------

-First, build the software with the dev flag on:
+First, build the software with Maven:

     mog@becca:~/work/readability/java$ mvn install
 Then you can use the importer.
 Usage is as follows: